robkelle/git-snow-sync/README.md

 const EMAIL = 'TestUser@gmail.com';
 ```

 2.)
-More informationn to come once development of script is completed...
+More informationn to come once full development of scripts are completed...

 ## Authors